 - Must have demonstrated consistent and extraordinary mentoring and professional support for public health nutrition (e.g., development of training and development programs, mentoring systems, recruitment and support programs, and advocacy for the nutrition profession).

-- Must have strong track record and/or experience in planning and administering programs at the local level, especially those serving urban communities.
+- Must have a strong track record and/or experience in planning and administering programs at the local level, especially those serving urban communities.
 Must have raised the quality of nutrition services and care for these populations through scholarly pursuits, research, education, and/or practice.

 - Must have demonstrated excellence and/or leadership in enhancing and advocating nutrition care and/or services (including culturally competent and linguistically appropriate care and interventions) to vulnerable groups.